o-kollar/mem0/README.md

+# mem0

 mem0 is a single-page HTML application for note-taking that runs entirely in the browser.
 It uses a client-side AI model to enable semantic search and visualizes the relationships between notes in an interactive 3D graph.
-All data is stored locally in the browser's IndexedDB.
+All data is stored locally in the browser's IndexedDB.### Live Demo

+**You can try the application here: [https://o-kollar.github.io/mem0/](https://o-kollar.github.io/mem0/)**

+*Note: On first launch, the application will download the required AI model (approx. 25MB).
+This model is then cached by the browser for future use.*

 ### Core Features:

 *   **Local-First Storage:** All notes are stored in an SQLite database within the browser using `sql.js`, which is persisted via IndexedDB.
-The application can be used entirely offline.
+The application can be used entirely offline after the initial model download.
 *   **Rich-Text Editing:** A `contenteditable` div serves as the note editor, with a floating toolbar for basic formatting (bold, italics, headers, lists).
 *   **Semantic Search:** An embedded machine learning model generates vector embeddings from note content.
 This allows for searching based on meaning and context, not just keywords.
 *   **3D Note Visualization:** The application uses the t-SNE algorithm to reduce the high-dimensional embeddings into 3D coordinates.
 These are displayed as an interactive point cloud, clustering semantically similar notes together.